MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/GooglePay-Express-Checkout.md

 13. Click **Publish** to publish the fragment for use.

 ### Set up the Checkout page with the Payment Express fragment

-To set up the Payment Express fragment with PayPal in the Checkout page, follow these steps.
+To set up the Payment Express fragment with Google Pay in the Checkout page, follow these steps.

 1. In site builder, with your site context set, navigate to the **Pages** menu and select your Checkout page.
 2. Click **Edit** to edit the page.